cassano0409/marreta-fufeiqiang/README.en.md

 Made with ❤️!
 If you have questions or suggestions, open an issue and we'll help! 😉

+Thanks to the project [https://github.com/burlesco/burlesco](Burlesco) which served as the basis for several rules!

 Public instance at [marreta.pcdomanual.com](https://marreta.pcdomanual.com)!